Join the Holi celebrations under a rainbow of color, laughter and ecstatic dancing.

 1) Wear old clothes as they will get ruined by all the colored powder and dyed water .
 There is no way around it.
 If you want to be part of Holi just accept that you will become a target especially to young schoolkids with waterpistols .
 Aiming their Holi colors at tourists is double the fun , so you should expect a lot of attention.
 Enjoy !

-2) Wear a cap to protect your hair, especially if you have blond hair.
+2) Wear a cap to protect your hair, especially if you are blond.

 3) Another useful tip I was given is to cover your face with plenty of Vaselin ( this can be used on hair too) as it will help to wash away the powder from the skin at the end of the day.